gty111/SYSU-ARCH-dark/docs/LAB5.md

 - The output of simulating GEMM template code in GPGPU-SIM

-- Your solutions to improve the performance of GEMM `optional`
+- Your solutions to improve the performance of GEMM `challenge`

 - Answer `Question 6`